 Fuel cell contamination is a serious problem and it is necessary to know which gases are causing the contamination in order to overcome it.
 A gas analyzer will read the emissions and chart changes in the levels of the component gases so that they may be improved.

-Hiden Analytical’s range of gas analyzers are a step above the competition with rapid response time, repeatability, linearity, and a wide dynamic range.
+Hiden Analytical’s range of gas analyzers is a step above the competition with rapid response time, repeatability, linearity, and a wide dynamic range.

 Numerous sectors within the health industry have the need to analyze the compounds in human breath, with human physiology, medicine, and sports science all interested.